-Fix it: Slather on a hand cream with ingredients like glycerin, lactic acid or topical urea like CeraVe Therapeutic Hand Cream ($9.9, Amazon).
+Slather on a hand cream with ingredients like glycerin, lactic acid or topical urea like CeraVe Therapeutic Hand Cream ($9.97, Amazon).
 "These are moisturizers that reduce skin water loss," Dr. Hsu says.

-If frequent hand-washing is drying you out, suds up with a liquid soap containing added moisturizers such as SoftSoap Soothing Clean Moisturizing Liquid Hand Soap ($7.35, Amazon).
+If frequent hand-washing is drying you out, suds up with a liquid soap containing added moisturizers such as SoftSoap Soothing Clean Moisturizing Liquid Hand Soap ($7.44 for a 6-pack, Amazon).

 And tuck your hands into gloves or mittens when you're out in the cold.
 Exposure to dry winter air can make hands desert-like.